 L.T.D.M.S is a belgian project involving six musicians and one videographer with various musical backgrounds from punk to classical.
 They offer on stage a noise and visual experience with original videos worked live by the videographer.

-I make the FOH live sound and also some musical views or productions.
+Thomas makes the FOH live sound and musical productions.

-I record and produce the track “Douze” and their second 2012 album.
+Thomas recorded and produced the track “Douze” and their second 2012 album.

 Born on the ashes of The Trucks, a punk-rock band, L.T.D.M.S. is a belgian band hailing from Brussels and Ciney.
 It’s playing noisy post-rock songs.
 Live, the sharp guitars are softened by the flute and xylophone of Fred, and the cello of Joanne